marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 dependency.

 The problem is that the move from zero dependencies to one dependency is huge.
-It is way bigger than going from 10 dependencies to 100 dependencies.
-It feels like getting a turmeric stain on a white shirt.
+It feels way bigger than going from 10 dependencies to 100 dependencies.

-Here's the thing though, writing a markdown parser isn't the most trivial enterprise.
+The problem is that writing a markdown parser isn't the most trivial enterprise.
 At the same time, the parser was the only dependency I needed to have.
 I managed to convince myself that a dependency was okay and then I moved on.

 My first instinct was to reach out to [Pandoc](https://pandoc.org/).
 I did so and implemented a small shell script that could read my directory tree of